restatedev/examples/patterns-use-cases/durable-promises/durable-promises-typescript/README.md

 because this here is only an example/playground, not a production setup._

 You can now await and resolve promises from different processes at different times.
-With via simple HTTP calls or a TypeScript API.
+With via simple HTTP calls (see above) or the TypeScript API.

-You can run the examples via `npm run example1`, `npm run example2`, `npm run example3`, optionally passing `[promise-id] [restateUri]` as parameters.
+You can start the bundled examples via `npm run example1`, `npm run example2`, `npm run example3`, optionally passing `[promise-id] [restateUri]` as parameters.